 Steering manages communication across committees, decision-making, and the overall affairs of the major.
-Steering is made up of at least one person from every committee plus staff and faculty.
-In this way, Steering acts as an 'Executive Committee' for the major, discussing issues before and after they go to the entire major; guiding changes in committee responsibilities when necessary; and planning the annual Spring Retreat.
+Steering is made up of at least one person from every committee plus faculty and staff.
+In this way, Steering acts as an executive committee for the major, discussing issues before and after they go to the entire major; guiding changes in committee responsibilities when necessary; and planning our annual Spring Retreat.
 In addition, all policy proposals must be brought to and passed in Steering before they can be brought up in Forum for a vote.